 Gabriella Rodriguez died later that morning at Cincinnati Children's Hospital.
-She had just started her sophomore year at Western Hills University High School.
+She had just started her freshman year at Western Hills University High School.

 As her teachers, classmates and family mourned her, describing her as an "excellent athlete" with a sharp sense of humor, the driver who caused her fatal injuries remained free.

-Police said they were searching for a white Honda Civic.
-Police previously said the vehicle was a Toyota Corolla.
+Police said they were searching for a 2010 Toyota Corolla with Ohio plates.

 The four-lane section of Harrison Avenue where Rodriguez was hit had no crosswalks, and people who live and work nearby said they weren't surprised to hear about a fatal strike.
 A 2016 WCPO analysis revealed two intersections of Harrison Avenue were among the city's most dangerous spots for pedestrians.

 Rodriguez's mother, Shawna Rodriguez, said cars tend to fly past at speeds far above the legal limit.
 Her father said the family had complained and asked the city to create more crosswalks with no success.

 "I've worked in traffic, and I've almost gotten hit on this road," Shawna Rodriguez said.
 "This road, people go 60, 70, 80 miles per hour."

 More than anything, she added, she wants the person who struck and killed Gabriella to take responsibility for their actions.